littlexfish/NTUT-Thesis-Template/thesis-template/func.typ

       after-ref
     }
   ]
-  if not only-content and full {
+  if not only-content and print-mode {
     page(background: none, numbering: none)[]
   }
 }